robak86/hardwired/README.md

 - **Async Type Propagation**: Async dependencies automatically propagate their Promise type through the dependency chain—the compiler won't let you forget to await
 - **No Decorators or Reflection**: Works with any TypeScript setup, any bundler, and any runtime
 - **Lazy Evaluation**: Instances are created only when requested, optimizing memory and startup time
-- **Structural Typing**: Polymorphism without interfaces—TypeScript's duck typing means compatible objects are interchangeable
+- **Designed for structural typing**: Polymorphism without requiring the definition of interfaces—TypeScript's duck typing means compatible objects are interchangeable
 - **Easy Testing**: Selective mocking for integration tests without complex setup
 - **Runtime Agnostic**: Works in Node.js, Bun, Deno, browsers, and any JavaScript environment